QuadSpinner/Gaea-Docs/reference/Nodes/Primitive--File.md

 title: File
 ---

 The File node loads any supported image or data file as a terrain.
-It supports all major file formats such as ???.
+It supports all major file formats.
 You can also transform the input.

 | Setting       | Values       | Description                                                                                                                     |
 | :------------ | :----------- | :------------------------------------------------------------------------------------------------------------------------------ |